Sai-Krishna99/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

-Analyzing sentiments invlolved from text in the tweets using machine learning techniques
+Analyzing sentiments involved from text in the tweets using machine learning techniques